AnaZonia/moon_notes/001 Ana Did Science Today.md

 Deglaciations happen slowly since the high albedo of white snow reflects heat.

 Oceanic plates are thin, so they go under when they collide with continental.
 The caribbean plate, however, is thick, and the collision with the Pacific makes the volcanoes of Central America.

+### Tupper talk

+May be interesting to study drought resistant individuals for reforestation.

+Met Yu-yun Chen, studying flowering and forest growth with ForestGeo in Southeast Asia (Malaysia?
+Originally from Taiwan, like the speaker).
+Was working with Helena Muller-Landau.

+- trees with more branches and basal area recover faster from disturbance
+- seed traps showed few seeds for abundant species.
+One big reason is seed predation on the canopy.
+The seed traps exclude predators well.
+- Taiwan is an interesting place to study isolated communities in mountains
+- 17 years of seedling census, 20 years of plot age
+- general linear mixed model
+Compared survival and growth
+- a high recruitment year had positive effect on survival
+- demographic process model - survival, growth, and growth transition from seedling to sapling
+- 47 years for 2m sapling?
+That's super slow
+- damage to living trees as cost for the carbon budget
+- 42% of biomass loss in the Forestgeo plots is due to damage to living trees (mainly in disturbed areas like Taiwan with the typhoons)
+- high rainfall increases growth even in wet forests in Taiwan because of typhoon.
+Maybe loss of leaf area could allow light in and allow growth.
+- frequency of disturbance is not as important as intensity of disturbance.

 ## 22/01/2024, Mon - Projects